 Course code 133 URL http://eclass.uowm.gr/courses/MECH129/ Recommended Mathematics I Prerequisites Mathematics II • Physics Thermodynamics I Course content Exergy, Ideal gas mixtures, Gibbs and Helmholtz functions.
 Combustion process.
 Mass transfer calculations in complete combustion, application of the first law of thermodynamics in combustion processes, heating value, enthalpy of reaction.
 Application of the second law in combustion processes.
 Thermodynamic relations, Maxwell's equations.
 Thermodynamic properties of systems with variable chemical composition, Equilibrium of thermodynamic systems.
 Chemical potential and chemical equilibrium.
 Dissociation.
 Thermodynamics of special systems.
-Expected learning Upon successful completion of the course, students will be outcomes and competences to be acquired: Calculate exergy and its changes in several thermodynamic systems.
-Calculate intensive and extensive properties of mixtures.
-Apply the let and 2nd thermodynamic layer to reactive.
-Apply the 1st and 2nd thermodynamic laws to reactive systems. • Calculate adiabatic flame temperature and heat of reaction in combustion applications.
+Expected learning Upon successful completion of the course, students will be outcomes and competences to be able to:Calculate exergy and its changes in several acquired: • Calculate exergy and its changes in several thermodynamic systems. • Calculate intensive and extensive properties of mixtures. • Apply the 1st and 2nd thermodynamic laws to reactive systems. • Calculate adiabatic flame temperature and heat of reaction in combustion applications.

-- Calculate the changes in entropy, enthalpy and internal energy of thermodynamic systems based on measured sizes and the use of Maxwell equations. - Choose the appropriate equation of state for each thermodynamic system. - Calculate concentrations and temperatures in thermodynamic systems where chemical equilibrium has occurred.

-Oral presentations and exercises
+• Calculate the changes in entropy, enthalpy and internal energy of thermodynamic systems based on measured sizes and the use of Maxwell equations. • Choose the appropriate equation of state for each thermodynamic system. • Calculate concentrations and temperatures in thermodynamic systems where chemical equilibrium has occurred.
+Teaching methods Oral presentations and exercises